peerreynders/solid-start-notes-basic/README.md

 // …
 ```

 A `brief`'s `active` prop informs it whether or not its associated `Note` is currently being displayed by the route.
-Given that the route is *driven* by `brief-list` it can change the active note ID event before the route transition.
+Given that the route is *driven* by `brief-list` it can change the active note ID even *before* the route transition.
-So rather than having the clicked `brief` perform the navigation, the functionality is hoisted up into `brief-list` by using DOM [event delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_delegation) (making it unecessary to pass a `brief` another prop for navigation).
+So rather than having the clicked `brief` perform the navigation, the functionality is hoisted up into `brief-list` by using DOM [event delegation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_delegation) (making it unnecessary to pass each `brief` a separate prop for navigation).

 ```TypeScript
 // file: src/components/brief-list.tsx